-And it doesn't stop there.
-As far back as the 1870s, researchers had measured action potentials in two plants: the Venus flytrap (Dionaea muscipula) (left) and the touch-sensitive Mimosa pudica (right).
+And it doesn’t stop there.
+As far back as the 1870s, researchers had measured action potentials in two plants: the Venus flytrap (Dionaea muscipula) (first photo) and the touch-sensitive Mimosa pudica (second photo).
 To find out more, I recently visited Elizabeth Van Volkenburgh at the University of Washington (UW) in Seattle.
-She co-authored a provocative 2006 review paper on "plant neurobiology" in which she and colleagues argued that electrical excitability is just one of several signaling mechanisms used by both animals with nervous systems and plants to gather information about their environment and change their behavior accordingly.
+She co-authored a provocative 2006 review paper on “plant neurobiology” in which she and colleagues argued that electrical excitability is just one of several signaling mechanisms used by both animals with nervous systems and plants to gather information about their environment and change their behavior accordingly.
 Yes, behavior.
 In plants.

-In a tour of the UW greenhouse, Van Volkenburgh demonstrated two famous examples, the quick snap of a Venus flytrap and the folding leaves of a Mimosa plant (see video at bottom of page).
+In a tour of the UW greenhouse, Van Volkenburgh demonstrated two famous examples, the quick snap of a Venus flytrap and the folding leaves of a Mimosa plant.
 Root growth is another well-studied example of plant behavior, Van Volkenburgh says.
 The tip of a growing root can seek out moisture and steer a course around rocks and other obstacles.
-"If you look at video clips of root growth, you see a lot of behavior that looks like worm behavior," she says.
-Charles Darwin made a similar observation in The Power of Movement in Plants, published in 1880: "It is hardly an exaggeration to say that the tip of the [root] acts like the brain of one of the lower animals; the brain being seated within the anterior end of the body, receiving impressions from the sense‑organs, and directing the several movements."
+“If you look at video clips of root growth, you see a lot of behavior that looks like worm behavior,” she says.
+Charles Darwin made a similar observation in The Power of Movement in Plants, published in 1880: “It is hardly an exaggeration to say that the tip of the [root] … acts like the brain of one of the lower animals; the brain being seated within the anterior end of the body, receiving impressions from the sense‑organs, and directing the several movements.”

 As in animals, photoreceptors stimulated by light can trigger electrical activity in plants, her lab has found.
 “When light is shined on a young leaf, one of the first things that happens is what looks like an action potential,” she says.
 That electrical impulse kicks off a series of events that enable the leaf to grow bigger.
 Other researchers also have found evidence that plants use electrical signaling.
 A 1996 study, for example, found that damaging the leaf of a tomato plant evokes an action potential, followed by a boost in gene expression for a proteinase inhibitor that makes the plants indigestible to insects.
 Electrical stimulation alone, in the absence of leaf damage, had a similar effect.
 Earlier this year, researchers used arrays of fine microelectrodes like the ones used in some neurobiology experiments to demonstrate synchronized electrical activity in the root tips of maize plants.